Embed This Data

 - FDI Inflow:

 President Donald Ramotar, an economist and head of the left-wing People’s Progressive Party (PPP), was elected to a five-year term in 2011.
 The PPP has been in power since 1992.
 Local municipal government elections have not been held for almost two decades.
 Political reform has been attempted only under framework agreements with international organizations.
 Although the risk of political violence is the lowest since the early 1990s, relations between the ruling People’s Progressive Party/Civic and the People’s National Congress/Reform remain hostile.
 Guyana is one of the Western Hemisphere’s poorest countries, and its state-dominated economy, dependent mainly on agriculture and mining, has been stagnant for many years.
 The economy relies heavily on exports of sugar, gold, bauxite, shrimp, timber, and rice, which represent nearly 60 percent of GDP and are susceptible to weather conditions and fluctuations in commodity prices.
 Violent crime and drug trafficking are endemic, and the informal economy is driven primarily by drug proceeds.

-The top income tax rate is 33.3 percent, and the top corporate tax rate is 40 percent.
+Guyana’s top individual income tax rate is 33.3 percent, and its top corporate tax rate is 40 percent.
 Other taxes include a property tax and a value-added tax (VAT).
-The overall tax burden is equal to 22.3 percent of total domestic income.
-Government spending is equivalent to 36 percent of total domestic output.
-The budget balance is in deficit, and public debt has climbed to over 60 percent of total domestic output.
+The overall tax burden equals 20.5 percent of domestic income.
+Public expenditures are equal to 31.2 percent of the domestic economy, and public debt is equivalent to 63 percent of gross domestic product.